 On the walk routes finishing at Penshurst station you could stop for a late pub lunch in Chiddingstone at the Castle Inn (01892-870371), which reopened in April 2017 after being closed for nearly a year.

 On the walk routes finishing at Leigh station there are two options for tea in Penshurst.
 In the centre of the village the Fir Tree House (01892-870382) tearoom has a large garden and is open from 2.30-6pm, but is closed on Mondays (except Bank Holidays, when it is closed the following Tuesday; it might also be closed on other weekdays in winter).
-A good alternative is the Porcupine Pantry (01892-870307), just outside the main entrance to Penshurst Place and open to non-visitors; it has indoor and outdoor seating and is open daily to 6pm.
+A good alternative is the Porcupine Pantry (01892-870307), just outside the main entrance to Penshurst Place; it has indoor and outdoor seating and is open daily to non-visitors to 6pm.

-On the walk routes finishing at Penshurst station there are two good tea places in Chiddingstone.
-The Tulip Tree (01892-871504) in Burghesh Court, behind the Chiddingstone Stores, is a popular tearoom which is open daily to 5pm.
-On days when it is open you are spoilt for choice as you can visit the equally good Chiddingstone Castle Tea Room (01892-872746) and explore the grounds without necessarily paying to visit the house.
+On the walk routes finishing at Penshurst station the suggested tea place is the Tulip Tree (01892-870326) in Chiddingstone.
+Tucked away in a converted coach house behind the Chiddingstone Stores, this popular tearoom is open daily to 5pm.
+On the limited days when Chiddingstone Castle is open its equally good Tea Room (01892-870347) is open to non-visitors to 4.15pm.